SrushtiHadke/Local_Email_Server_With_Spam_Filter/README.md

-# 📧 Email Spam Filtering System
+📧 Local Email Spam Filtering System

-A machine learning-based Email Spam Filtering System developed using Python and Scikit-learn.
-This project classifies incoming emails as **Spam** or **Ham (legitimate)** using a trained Random Forest classifier with probability calibration for better reliability.
+A machine learning-based Local Email Spam Filtering System developed using Python and Scikit-learn.
+This project classifies incoming emails as Spam or Ham (legitimate) using a trained SGDClassifier with logistic regression loss for reliable probability estimation, and integrates seamlessly with a local email server setup for real-time email filtering.

----

-## 📖 About the Project
+📖 About the Project

-The Email Spam Filtering System aims to automatically detect and filter out spam emails from legitimate ones using machine learning techniques.
-It uses a **Random Forest Classifier** trained on labeled email datasets and applies **TF-IDF vectorization** for text feature extraction.
+This project aims to automatically detect and filter out spam emails from legitimate ones using machine learning techniques.

-The system can be integrated with a local email server setup using **Postfix**, **Dovecot**, and **Procmail** for real-time spam filtering on received emails.

----
+It uses an SGD Classifier (Log Loss) trained on labeled email datasets and applies TF-IDF vectorization for extracting text-based features.

+Additionally, the system includes:

+    SMOTE (Synthetic Minority Oversampling Technique) to balance the dataset.

+    Custom threshold control for adjusting spam detection sensitivity.

+    Whitelisting of safe phrases to bypass spam classification for trusted content.

+    Integration capability with Postfix, Dovecot, and Mutt for local email delivery and sorting.

-## ✨ Features
+✨ Features

-- Classifies emails as **Spam** or **Ham**
+    Classifies incoming emails as Spam or Ham

-- Uses **TF-IDF** vectorizer for text feature extraction
+    Uses TF-IDF vectorization with bigrams for text feature extraction

-- Implements **Calibrated Random Forest Classifier** for better probability estimates
-- Command-line based prediction from raw email text
-- Can be integrated with Linux email services for automatic email sorting
+    Employs SGDClassifier with Log Loss for faster, scalable model training

+    Handles class imbalance using SMOTE

+    Implements custom probability thresholding for classification decisions

+    Whitelist-based fast Ham detection for known safe phrases (e.g., "birthday wishes", "invoice payment")

+    Command-line compatible email prediction via stdin

+    Easily pluggable into Postfix email pipelines

-- Outputs classification report including **accuracy, precision, recall, and F1-score**
+    Outputs classification report with accuracy, precision, recall, and F1-score

----

-## 🛠️ Technologies Used
+🛠️ Technologies Used

-- Python 3.x
+    Python 3.x

-- Scikit-learn
+    Scikit-learn

+    Imbalanced-learn

-- Pandas
+    Pandas

-- NumPy
+    NumPy

-- Joblib
+    Joblib

-- Procmail (for email filtering)
-- Postfix & Dovecot (optional integration for local email server)
+    Postfix & Dovecot (for local email server integration)

----
+    Mutt (for email reading)

+    Procmail (optional, for rule-based email handling)

 📈 Results

-    Accuracy: 97.01%
+Validation Accuracy: 97.89%

 Precision (Spam): 0.96

 Recall (Spam): 0.97

-Classification report available via final_model.py execution.
+Full classification report available on executing final3.py.
+📦 Dataset

+    spam_ham_dataset.csv → Original labeled spam and ham emails

+    ham_augmented.csv → Manually augmented ham emails for improved dataset balance

+🚀 How to Use

+1️⃣ Train the Model

+python3 model.py

+Generates:

+    email_model.pkl

+    email_vectorizer.pkl

+    threshold.txt

+2️⃣ Classify Emails

+echo "raw email content" | python3 spam.py

+Outputs prediction and probability score via stderr and exit status for system integration.

+3️⃣ Integrate with Postfix

+    Configure Postfix to pipe emails through final_spam3.py

+    Route emails based on exit status (0 = Spam, 1 = Ham)

+📑 Whitelist Rules

+Automatically marks emails as Ham if they contain any of these phrases:

+    birthday wishes

+    invoice payment

+    meeting reminder

+    your order

 🌱 Future Enhancements

-    Integration with web-based email clients

-    Use of deep learning models (e.g., LSTM/Transformer-based classifiers)

-    Improved dataset diversity

-    Interactive dashboard for email classification visualization
+    Add HTML and rich-text email parsing

+    Integrate explainable AI (SHAP, LIME) for transparency in predictions

+    Deploy a Gradio/Flask dashboard for live spam filtering stats

+    Extend dataset with diverse email samples and attachments handling

+    Experiment with Transformer-based models (e.g., BERT) for text classification

 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to fork the repository and submit a pull request.
+Feel free to fork this repository, open an issue, or submit a pull request.